 Anxiety and depression run in my family, so I’m not surprised at how things have unfolded for me.
 Honestly, though, it hasn’t kept me from doing much.
 I live independently, I have always been able to hold a job, I have driven long distances, I’ve gone on camping trips and other out-of-town adventures with friends, I studied abroad in Germany for 6 months, and of course, I did 11 months with Americorps NCCC.
 So, you see, it’s very possible to live a full life even with PD and GAD.

 As you have seen from the name of my blog, I am, in fact, a lesbian.
 Personally, I like the label “queer” and “gay” I use both quite freely.
 Anyway, I came out to my family when I was in middle/high school.
 My mother and I had a discussion about it in middle school, but I didn’t tell my dad about it until high school.
 All in all, things were fine.
 I didn’t get kicked out.
 I wasn’t shunned by my extended family.
 I’m thankful because I know many others experienced things I can only imagine.

 So, what am I doing with my life right now?
 I live in Atlanta, GA with my girlfriend.
 I am finishing up my bachelor’s degree in Managerial Sciences with a focus in HR.
-I hope to graduate in 1-2 years- I’m not in a rush.
+I hope to graduate next Spring.
 I work full time at a small book distribution company in Decatur, GA.
 In my free time, I like to bake cookies and write.

 I also wanted to have a place where I felt safe to be more vulnerable.
 Much of my family [that reads my other blog] is uncomfortable with my homosexuality and I wanted to create a place to connect with other people who go through similar issues concerning that, and, of course, anxiety.
 So this is that.

 Thank you for visiting!